luciotato/LiteScript/README.md

 ##LiteScript is Literate

-LiteScript is literate with a twist. (based on the idea of *Literate CoffeeScript*.
+LiteScript is literate with a twist. (based on the idea of *Literate CoffeeScript*)
 You write code and documentation on the same file, using *Github flavored Markdown* syntax.
 Code blocks, denoted by four spaces of indentation after a blank line, are treated as **code**.
 Every other line not indented at least 4 spaces, is considered Markdown